lhennerley/SideTradeCA-02/01-GroupExercises.md

 Tasks:

 1. Select 5 Orders
-1. Select top 5 Orders by Value
+1. Select top 5 Orders by Total Amount

 **IS NULL – checks if a value is null or not**